jenskutilek/FiraSystemFontReplacement/README.md

 Delete or move the font files from the `/Library/Fonts` folder.

-### Known bugs:

-The baseline of the bold font is too low in the menu bar.

 ### How does it work?

 These Fira fonts have a special name table with names identical to those of the system fonts.
 Because the font folder `/Library/Fonts` takes precedence over the fonts which are in `/System/Library/Fonts`, these specially crafted fonts are used for the user interface instead of the real system fonts.
 The original system fonts are not deleted or modified in any way.